-Containers have revolutionized the way we code, build and ship software.
-They also provide a means wherein we no longer need to mandatorily install software but run the software in a container instead.
-In this post, we will run PostgreSQL (postgres) and pgAdmin 4 in seprate Docker Containers on a Windows machine using Docker Toolbox.
-We will then connect to the postgres database from pgAdmin.
+Containers have revolutionized the way software is built and shipped.
+They also provide a means wherein software no longer needs to be mandatorily installed since it can be directly run in the container.
+In this post, you will run PostgreSQL (postgres) and pgAdmin 4 in separate docker containers on a Windows machine using docker toolbox.
+Once both docker containers are up, you will use pgAdmin to connect to the postgres database.

 PostgreSQL is a free and open-source relational database management system

 pgAdmin 4 is an open-source database management tool for postgres

 Creating the docker containers

 To create the postgres and pgAdmin docker containers, we will use a